-Given the complexity of our regional transportation system and the various types of mobility management programs that can be implemented, the MCC members recommended to the CAMPO Board to hire a consultant to provide mobility management expertise and to assist the committee members with the short term goal to develop and implement a mobility management program.
-The members have been working to procure expert mobility management consulting services to conduct a study.
-The notice to proceed for the consultant to assist the MCC with the mobility work was issued on August 11th.
+Given the complexity of our regional transportation system and the various types of mobility management programs that can be implemented, the MCC members recommended to the CAMPO Board to hire a consultant to provide mobility management expertise and to assist the committee members with the short term goal in developing and implementing a mobility management program.
+The notice to proceed for the Mobility Management Program Implementation Study (MMPIS) consultant Nelson Nygaard to assist the MCC with the mobility work was issued on August 11th.

-The working MCC sub-committees met last on September 1st to address the coordinated plan's remaining short-term recommendations for FY 22 which includes the mobility management program implementation.
-The ADA subcommittee members are working on closing out the recommendation to create a universal ADA eligibility application.
-The CT subcommittee is advancing work to create a pilot program to improve communication between the human service agencies and the transit providers and documenting activities and progress on the State's NEMT program.
-In the coming months, there will be close interaction with the MMP study project team/consultant and the MCC with discussions on the plans, studies and programs the consultant needs to become familiar with, more discussion on how best to engage stakeholders and the jurisdiction boards in mobility management development and also how best to obtain leadership guidance on the mobility management study's direction.
-Next subcommittee meetings are scheduled for October 8th to continue this work.
+The working MCC sub-committees met last on October 8th to address the coordinated plan's remaining short-term recommendations for FY 22 which includes the mobility management program implementation.
+The ADA subcommittee members are working on close out recommendations to create a universal ADA eligibility application and other ways to coordinate and centralize regional ADA service.
+The CT subcommittee is advancing work to create a pilot program to improve communication between the human service agencies and the transit providers and participating in, documenting activities and progress on the State's NEMT program.
+In the coming months, there will be close interaction with the MMP study project team/consultant and the MCC, coordinating the work including various discussions on the plans, studies and programs the consultant needs to become familiar with.
+There will be more discussion on how best to engage stakeholders and the jurisdictional boards in mobility management development and also how best to obtain leadership guidance on the mobility management study's direction.
+Next subcommittee working meetings are scheduled for November 3rd to continue this work.